donalthurley/articles/bitcoin.md

 This large scale distribution or decentralization concept is the core driving force behind cryptocurrencies and the platforms that are emerging in this space.
 Decentralization is challenging and more expensive to implement than centralization.
-Without a central authority, when new currency transactions occur between participants how can they trust each other and successfully keep their own data copies in sync?
+Without a central authority, when new currency transactions occur between participants how can they trust each other?
+How can they ensure their copies of the data are in sync with each other?

-In the distributed computing academic literature this is a known problem for which there are several documented solutions.
+In the distributed computing academic literature this is a known problem for which there are documented solutions.
 It is referred to as the _Byzantine Generals Problem_ the name coming from the allegory which Lamport, Shostak and Pease proposed in their paper in 1982 [2].

 The idea is that there is a number of generals who need to decide whether to attack or retreat from a city and they must come to a common agreement.